The Arts @ KWoods

 The core of the Kensington Woods Art Department focuses on it's studio classes.
-The classes explore a variety of media, techniques and processes.
+The classes explore a variety of media, techniques and processes with a large amount of choice and artistic freedom given to students, with expert guidance.
 Studio classes also investigate contemporary and historical artists field trips to museums and galleries.
 Examples of studio classes offered include:

 Media explored through studio classes include (but are not limited to):

 Kensington Woods also offers students integrated art experiences, where art is integrated with core subject areas, allowing students to learn and experience the concepts and skills of both the core subject area and visual art in engaging, unique ways, deepening the learning experience.